surtarso/asap-cabinet-fe/README.md

 # As Simple As Possible Cabinet Front-End

-A front-end for your virtual pinball cabinet.
+A dual screen front-end for your virtual pinball cabinet.
 As simple as possible.

 ## Features:
 - Full screen display of table playfield and backglass